 - Run the major version upgrade in copy mode.

-The source cluster is commonly kept in down state on a different port for rollback until it is removed.
+The source cluster is kept down on another port for rollback until it is removed.

 - Check that PostgreSQL accepts connections.